zhetai/motia/packages/stream-client-node/README.md

-# @motiadev/stream-client-browser
+# @motiadev/stream-client-node

-Motia Stream Client Package – Responsible for managing real-time [Motia](https://motia.dev) streams of data in browser environments.
+Motia Stream Client Package – Responsible for managing real-time [Motia](https://motia.dev) streams of data in node environments.
 This package provides a simple, type-safe interface for subscribing to item and group streams over WebSockets, handling live updates, and managing stream state in your web applications.

 ## Features